jedisct1/draft-denis-xet/draft-denis-xet.md

 Each line contains:
 - The hash as a fixed-length 64-character lowercase hexadecimal string
 - A space, colon, space (` : `)
-- The size as decimal integer
+- The size as a decimal integer
 - A newline character (`\n`)

 #### Root Computation